A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian

 \subsection{Results on SPCA}

-For the SPCA problem \eqref{prob: SPCA}, we generate the data matrix $A$ in the same way as \cite{zhou2023semismooth}.
-We compare our proposed RADA-RGD with RALM-II (i.e., LS-II in \cite{zhou2023semismooth}) and ManPG-Ada \cite{chen2020proximal}, a more efficient version of ManPG.
-For RADA-RGD, we set $\varepsilon=10^{-8}$, $\beta_{1}=d\sqrt{r}$, and $T_k\equiv10$.
-The codes for RALM and ManPG are downloaded from \texttt{https://github.com/miskcoo/almssn} and \texttt{https:// github.com/chenshixiang/ManPG}, respectively.
-All the settings for RALM-II and ManPG-Ada are the same as those in \cite{zhou2023semismooth,chen2020proximal}, with the only difference being that the thresholds in their termination conditions are set as $10^{-8}$.
-The maximum number of iterations is set as $50000$.
+In this subsection, we compare our proposed RADA-RGD with RALM-II (i.e., LS-II in \cite{zhou2023semismooth}) and ManPG-Ada \cite{chen2020proximal}, a more efficient version of ManPG, on synthetic datesets and the real dataset {coil-100} \cite{nene1996columbia}, which contains $7200$ image samples of 100 objects taken from different angles with $d=1024$.
+For RADA-RGD, we set $\beta_{1}=0.1d\sqrt{r}$ and $T_k\equiv10$.
+The codes for RALM-II and ManPG-Ada are downloaded from \url{https://github.com/miskcoo/almssn} and \url{https://github.com/chenshixiang/ManPG}, respectively.
+For ManPG-Ada, we relax the line search parameter from $0.5$ to $10^{-4}$ and adopt a nonmonotone line search strategy to improve stepsize selection and empirical performance.
+We terminate all three methods once an $\varepsilon$-ROS point is found.
+More specifically, we terminate RADA-RGD when

+where $p_k = y_{k+\frac12}$ is defined in \eqref{y_k+1/2}.
+For RALM-II, we apply the same criterion \eqref{equ: epsilon st} but with $p_k=y_k$.
+Recall that ManPG solves the subproblem

+at each iteration.
+Here, $\ell_f$ is the Lipschitz constant of $\nabla f$.
+We terminate ManPG-Ada if $\max\{\ell_f\|V_k\|,\|V_k\|\}\leq\varepsilon$.
+The maximum number of iterations is set as 50000.
+In each test, we generate the synthetic data matrix $A$ following the method in \cite{zhou2023semismooth} or randomly select 100 samples from the {coil-100} dataset.

-The average results over 20 runs with different randomly generated data points $\{a_i\}_{i=1}^N$ and initial points are presented in Table \ref{Tab: SPCA aver10}, where $\Phi$ is defined in \eqref{Phi}, ``cpu" represents the cpu time in seconds, and “iter" denotes the outer iteration number.
+First, we set $\varepsilon=10^{-4}$.
+The average results over 20 runs, each using either a different randomly generated synthetic matrix $A$ or a different set of selected samples from the coil-100 dataset, are reported in Table \ref{Tab: SPCA aver10}.
+Here, $\Phi$ is defined in \eqref{Phi}, ``cpu" represents the cpu time in seconds, and “iter" denotes the outer iteration number.
 We also compare the normalized variance (denoted by “var") and the sparsity of $X$ (denoted by “spar'').
 The former is defined as $\langle AA^\top,\,\hat{X}\hat{X}^\top\rangle/\max_{X\in\mathcal{S}(d,r)}\,\langle AA^\top,\,XX^\top\rangle$, where $\hat{X}$ denotes the returned solution by the algorithm.
 The latter is defined as the percentage of entries with the absolute value less than $10^{-5}$.